-Following the initial call, grants will be awarded on a first-come-first-served basis, and when the funding has been exhausted, no further grants will be payable, regardless of the potential eligibility of any applicant.
+Grants will be awarded on a first-come-first-served basis, and when the funding has been exhausted, no further grants will be payable, regardless of the potential eligibility of any applicant.

 Successful applicants will be issued with a Grant Agreement to sign and return within 5 working days.